U.S. shifts military closer to Russian border amid growing tensions

 heightened tensions with Russia

-Newsweek reported that the transfer of U.S. Army vehicles to Podwiz comes “amid heightened tensions with Russia over its full-scale invasion of Ukraine.''
+Newsweek reported at the time that the transfer of U.S. Army vehicles to Podwiz came “amid heightened tensions with Russia over its full-scale invasion of Ukraine.''
+Relations between Washington and Moscow have remained rocky since.

 Close to the front in Ukraine